Back to Helping with Tech

 “Look, I didn’t mean any harm to you.”

-“No one means harm in the virtual world.”
+“No one means harm in the Ocean.”

 E turned and jogged back to the taxi.